gravitational/teleport/.github/ISSUE_TEMPLATE/feature_request.md

 labels: "type: feature request"
 ---
 ### Feature Request
-Describe with as much detail as possible what you like this feature to be.
+Describe in as much detail as possible what feature you would like to see added and how it should work.

 ### Motivation
 Describe why we should work on this feature request.

 ### Who's it for?
 OSS User, Pro, Enterprise